Runaway Traveller

 And that was that!
 We left the airport, enjoyed our 3 days exploring Qatar, and claimed our bottles again on our way out.

-The customs pick-up office is near the kinda spooky yet iconic teddy bear statue in the departures area of the Hamad Int’l Airport.
+The customs pick up office is near the spooky-yet-iconic teddy bear statue in the departures area of the Hamad Int’l Airport.
 So we couldn’t pick up our stuff until after we’d checked in and gone through security.
-Our flight was early int he morning and the office was closed so we had to get some help from the info centre people to call the customs office, but it only took about 20 minutes.
+Our flight was super early and the office was closed at that time.
+So we had to get some help from the info centre people to call the customs team, but it only took about 20 minutes.

 Hamad International Airport Teddy Bear

 The strange little room had no windows and absolutely reeked of smoke.
 It was just kind of eerily barren with a few lonely plastic bags spread across the floor-to-ceiling shelved walls.
-I guess they all contained miscellaneous bottles of random alcohol, like ours, which we then had to pack in our carry on, so make sure you leave space in your bag!
+I guess they all contained miscellaneous bottles of random alcohol, like ours.

 We weren’t treated like alcoholics or criminals, it cost us nothing, and the whole process was super efficient.